 David has been instructed in claims involving accountants, surveyors and solicitors.
 His solicitor’s negligence practice encompasses conveyancing, family and employment law.
 He undertakes both claimant and defendant work.

 David is regularly instructed in claims involving allegations of medical, dental and nursing negligence.
 His work ranges from cases involving general practitioners to hospital trusts and private healthcare.
-Reported cases include:
+He has appeared in trials at the High Court and the County Court.
+His cases include:

-Lovell v Anaerin Bevan University Health Board (Cardiff CC, 2018): acted for the successful Defendant in the trial of a ‘nervous shock’ secondary victim claim arising from the delayed diagnosis of congenital adrenal hyperplasia suffered by the Claimant’s child
+Lovell v Aneurin Bevan University Health Board (Cardiff CC, 2018): acted for the successful Defendant in the trial of a ‘nervous shock’ secondary victim claim arising from the delayed diagnosis of congenital adrenal hyperplasia suffered by the Claimant’s child.

 Thornton v Abertawe Bro Morgannwn University Local Health Board (2014): High Court case involving alleged failure to treat vascular injury.